DasMonkey/MindlyAI/README.md

-# AI Content Assistant - Chrome Extension
+# Mentelo - AI Content Assistant Chrome Extension

-A powerful Chrome extension powered by Google Gemini AI that helps you summarize pages, translate content, create mindmaps, generate social media content, and manage bookmarks with AI organization.
+A powerful Chrome extension powered by Google Gemini AI that provides intelligent assistance for writing, reading, and browsing the web.

 ## ✨ Features

 ### 🎯 Core Features
-- **✨ Text Field Assistant**: Grammarly-like AI writing assistant on any text field (NEW!)
+- **✨ Text Field Assistant**: Grammarly-like AI writing assistant on any text field
+- **📝 Grammar Checker**: Real-time grammar and spelling corrections with visual feedback
 - **📄 Page Summarization**: Get AI-powered summaries of any webpage
-- **🌐 Page Translation**: Translate entire pages or selected text
+- **🌐 Translation**: Translate entire pages or selected text with HTML preservation
-- **🧠 Mindmap Generation**: Create visual mindmap structures from content
+- **🎤 Call Mindy**: Voice AI assistant with real-time conversation
+- **💬 Chat with Page**: Context-aware chat about any webpage
+- **🔊 Text to Speech**: Listen to selected text with voice control
-- **📱 Social Media Content**: Generate viral-format posts for X, LinkedIn, Instagram
+- **📱 Social Media Content**: Generate viral posts for X, LinkedIn, Instagram
 - **🔖 Smart Bookmarks**: Save text selections with AI-powered organization

-### 🎨 User Interface
-- **Floating Popup**: Beautiful, draggable on-page popup with dark theme
-- **Side Panel Dashboard**: Comprehensive dashboard for all features
-- **Context Menu**: Right-click menu for quick actions
-- **Responsive Design**: Works seamlessly on all screen sizes
+- **📹 YouTube Summaries**: 7 types of video summaries with timestamps
+- **📄 PDF OCR**: Extract and analyze text from PDF documents
+- **🖼️ Image Analysis**: Extract text from images and get detailed explanations

 ## 🚀 Installation